|PNM/PAM to PNG image converter|

 |Pnm2png / Png2pnm|

 The package comes with build scripts to compile PngMinus on Linux using gcc or on MS-DOS using Borland's Turbo-C 3.0.
-Which doesn't mean that it is limited to that, for example I also compiled it successfully using Visual-C. You can download the sources from this site, but the package is also included with libpng, where you will find it in the "contrib" folder.
+And on Windows you can compile it using Visual-C. You can download the sources from this site, but the package is also included with libpng, where you will find it in the "contrib" folder.

 For those who just want some MS-DOS binaries, this zip-file contains two executables that also run fine in a Windows DOS-box.
 I have also included two libpng and zlib library files, precompiled for the MS-DOS platform.
 With the two zip-files together, you are all set to go without the need for any other packages.